 Types of Shower Enclosure

 Recessed shower enclosure – All you need for a recessed shower enclosure is a door.
 It’s the perfect option for when you have an alcove in the bathroom, although admittedly this is a strange shape that’s probably rare.
 It uses the existing walls to create the shower, rather than taking up extra space elsewhere in the bathroom.
 You could always construct your own alcove if you really want a recessed enclosure, although you’ll have to weigh up the cost and time to do that too.
 Remember that there are adjustable shower doors available so you can get that perfect fit into your alcove.

 Quadrant shower enclosure – The quadrant shower enclosure is the most popular option amongst UK homes, and that’s largely because UK bathrooms on average don’t exactly come with a lot of extra space.
 Due to this the quadrant enclosure is one of the best space saving solutions, slotting neatly into a corner and ensuring that you can still own a shower even if space is tight.

 Offset quadrant shower enclosure – Similar to the above but with one wall longer than the other.
 An offset quadrant is ideal when you want a larger shower area but still need or want to have your shower located in a corner.
 Remember that you need to choose left or right-hand options when buying an offset quadrant enclosure; otherwise you won’t be a happy bunny!

 Corner shower enclosure – Aside from your quadrant enclosures you can also slot a rectangular or square enclosure into the corner.
-This is a combination of shower door and side panel, along with two existing walls.
+This is a combination of a shower door and side panel, along with two existing walls.
 Again, it saves space and looks neat in the corner of your bathroom.